 Davisite George Hinkle refers to two dates in his life with powerful distinction: Dec.
 7, 1941, and March 22, 2014.

 His life, as he tells it, changed radically on both days.

 In one, he embarked on a path from being a young barber to an assistant military medic, earned the right for a free ride to college and launched his career in education.
 On the other date, he moved into the newly built Carlton Plaza in Davis at 2726 Fifth St. on its opening day.
 It’s a residence for seniors, including those who may find the everyday …

 About 30 animal-rights activists held a midday protest Sunday outside the California National Primate Research Center at UC Davis.
 From left are Veronica Perez, Catherine Vade Bon Coeur and Linda Middlesworth.
 The protesters sought to highlight the addition of a new smoke exposure test, part of an $18 million respiratory diseases laboratory opened in February, […]

-Lots of dogs and cats are waiting to be adopted at the Yolo County Animal Shelter, 2640 E. Gibson Road in Woodland.
-Among them is Princess (No. 119208), a 10-year-old spayed female tabby cat, who will cost only $5 to adopt.
-Also hoping for a good home is Snicklefritz (No. 119989), a 1-year-old neutered male […]
+Lots of animals are waiting to be adopted at the Yolo County Animal Shelter, 2640 E. Gibson Road in Woodland.
+Among them are Bunny (No. 123871), a 1-year-old spayed female domestic short-haired brown tabby, who prefers to be a lone kitty.
+Also hoping for a good home is Daphne (No. 120046), an 11-month-old spayed female […]